luhmann/redis-casper/README.md

 3. Run `./node_modules/.bin/casperjs casper-test.js`
 4. Wait.
 Be aware that there is no logging output as casper right now does not play well with node.
 If you need to persist the output redirect it to a file.

+## Check output

+If something goes wrong, check the url in your local devbox.
+Beware that many failures are actually issues with the live data.
+So if something sounds weird and unconnected to redis, check the live version to be sure that this is not a false positive.